devharshthakur/nodetsp/CONTRIBUTING.md

 Thank you for considering contributing to NodeTSP!
 As a CLI tool for bootstrapping TypeScript projects, your contributions can help improve the development experience for many Node.js developers.

+## 🔐 Branch Management

+**Important: The `main` branch is read-only.** Only repository maintainers can push final changes to the main branch.
+Contributors should:

+1. Always create feature branches from the `dev` branch (which is used for active development)
+2. Develop in your feature branch (`feature/your-feature`) within your forked repository
+3. Combine and merge your changes to your forked `dev` branch before submitting a PR
+4. Create pull requests from your forked `dev` branch to the original repository's `dev` branch

+This creates a single, clean commit for approval (in case multiple codechanges/commits) and helps maintain stability in the main codebase.

+## 🧩 Role Assignment

+Before starting work on any feature or bug fix:

+1. **Always assign yourself a role** by commenting on the relevant issue
+2. If no issue exists, create one first describing the change you want to make
+3. Wait for maintainer approval before beginning significant work
+4. Discuss your implementation approach in the issue conversation

+This prevents duplicate efforts and ensures your contribution aligns with the project's direction.

 ## 🚀 Getting Started

 1. **Fork the repository**